 Masters Rowing at Lea Rowing Club

 People over 27 are able to compete in British Rowing ‘Masters’ categories and events for older rowers.
-For those members of the club who want to focus on those events, we have specific women’s and men’s masters squads that follow their own training programmes.
-As with the rest of the squad structure, there is a hierarchy that allows for rowers to train at a level that matches their skill and ambition.
-Age is no barrier: we have rowers in their 70s and 80s at the Club.
+For those members of the club who want to focus on those events, we have specific women’s and men’s Masters squads that train alongside the other senior squads.

 These squads are for rowers who have at least one year of experience and who are (ideally) able to row on both sides and scull.
 They train and race in a variety of boat types, from eights to single sculls.
 There are four scheduled training days per week: two weekday evenings which usually consist of training in the gym or on the rowing machine, and Saturday and Sunday mornings which consist of one or two sessions on the water.